 A story has been told to Black America for so long it has hardened into something like truth.
 It has never been true.
 The evidence against it grows louder every quarter.

-The story goes like this: Black wealth is impossible without white permission.
-The gates of American prosperity are guarded by institutional sentries who will never open them for us.
-Our economic fate is forever tied to the goodwill of legislatures, court rulings, and the charitable moods of corporations.
+The story goes like this.
+Black wealth is impossible without white permission.
+The gates of American prosperity are guarded by sentries who will never open them for us.
+Our economic fate is forever tied to the goodwill of legislatures, court rulings, and the moods of corporations.

 It is a seductive story because it is partly rooted in real history.
-But it is a catastrophic story because it produces exactly the paralysis it describes.
-And while that paralysis has gripped millions, a handful of Black men and women decided not to wait for the gates to open.
+But it is a catastrophic story because it produces the very paralysis it describes.
+While that paralysis gripped millions, a handful of Black men and women refused to wait for the gates to open.
 They built their own gates.
-And then they walked through them.
+Then they walked through them.

-This article is about those people — not as inspirational posters, not as exceptions that prove some comforting rule, but as evidence.
-Documented, verifiable evidence that the path to Black wealth has always been open to those willing to take it.
+This article is about those people.
+Not as inspirational posters.
+Not as exceptions that prove some comforting rule.
+They are presented here as evidence — documented, verifiable evidence that the path to Black wealth has always been open to those willing to take it.

 The Largest Black Fortune in America Was Built in Silence

 Robert F. Smith does not appear on magazine covers with gold chains.
-He does not have a reality television show.
+He has no reality television show.
 He does not date supermodels in public or feud with other wealthy men on social media.
 What he has is a net worth exceeding eight billion dollars.
-That makes him the wealthiest Black person in the history of the United States.
-He built that fortune in private equity — the business of buying companies, improving them, and selling them at a profit — a field most Americans, Black or white, cannot even define (Forbes 400, 2024).
+That makes him the wealthiest Black person in U.S. history.
+He built that fortune in private equity — the business of buying companies, improving them, and selling them at a profit.
+Most Americans, Black or white, cannot even define that field (Forbes 400, 2024).

 Smith grew up in a middle-class Black family in Denver.
 His parents were both schoolteachers.
-The trajectory:
+Here is his path.

 - Chemical engineering degree from Cornell University